lightward/mechanic-tasks/docs/remind-customers-after-x-days-about-unpaid-orders/README.md

 # Remind customers after x days about unpaid orders

-Tags: Reminder, Unpaid, Schedule, Customers
+Tags: Customers, Reminder, Schedule, Unpaid

 This task wait for a configurable number of days (or hours!) after an order placed, and – if the order is still unpaid – emails the customer, and optionally adds a tag to the order.
 This task only sends one email – it does not send repeating reminders.